Holy anniversary! Displays of bat signal fete Batman at 80 | New Country 923

 Holy anniversary!
 Displays of bat signal fete Batman at 80

-Fan gatherings are planned all over the world.
-But the most ambitious party plan is the illumination of the Batman signal.
+Fan gatherings happened all over the world.
+But the most ambitious party plan was the illumination of the bat signal.

-It will start at Fed Square in Melbourne, Australia.
-It will also appear in 13 cities, including Tokyo, Berlin, Rome, Paris, London, Sao Paulo and Johannesburg.
+It started at Fed Square in Melbourne, Australia.
+The signal is also appearing in 13 other cities, including Tokyo, Berlin, Rome, Paris, London, Montreal, Sao Paulo and Johannesburg, as well New Yor City’s Domino Sugar Refinery.

-It will light up at the Domino Sugar Refinery in New York City before making its final appearance in Los Angeles at City Hall.
+Los Angeles also celebrated with a fan experience concert and the Batman Inaugural 5K run.